 Our local chapter has monthly luncheons as well as annual events to help you connect with other families.

 The Compassionate Friends offers many resources to families who have lost a child.
-Visit our resource page to find links to local and national resources.

 The Compassionate Friends is a non-profit, self-help organization offering friendship and understanding to bereaved parents and families.
 The purpose is to promote and aid parents and families in the positive resolution of the grief experience upon the death of their child and to foster the physical and emotional health of bereaved parents and surviving children.
 Some chapter meetings are in church facilities but no religious creed or affiliation is involved.
 There are no dues and no one is required to talk at any meeting.
 Listening is okay!